 How did Vladimir Lenin Rise To Power?

-In 1917, Vladimir Ilyich Ulyanov (alias Lenin) seized control of Russia in the aftermath of the Russian Revolution, created the Soviet Union and ruled it until his death in 1924.
+In 1917, Vladimir Ilyich Ulyanov (alias Lenin) seized Russia's control in the aftermath of the Russian Revolution, created the Soviet Union, and ruled it until his death in 1924.
 Lenin was one of the leading political figures in the 20th century.
 He was the revolutionary thinker behind the USSR idea (a.k.a.
-The Great Soviet Union), fought to materialize it and masterminded the Bolshevik bloody takeover of power in Russia after Russia's withdrawal from World War One.
+The Great Soviet Union), fought to materialize it, and masterminded the Bolshevik bloody takeover of power in Russia after Russia's withdrawal from World War One.
 Lenin's reign as the head of the newly created Soviet Union was brief, but his influence stretched throughout the 20th century.